PowerShell/PSArm/README.md

 but they should help to make using PSArm much easier.
 If you hit a bug or an issue with the conversion cmdlets, definitely open an issue.

+*Note* We do not currently intend to create a direct bicep to psarm conversion cmdlet and instead reccomend that you use bicep to decompile to ARM and then the `ConvertFrom-ArmTemplate` cmdlet for this process.

 ## Completions

 PSArm offers contextual completions on keywords and parameters: